cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 - when PRESCALER_EN_BIT and ENABLE_BIT of CFG_REG_LO is '1' and stop_timer_i is '0'.

-**Reset Timer counter for Timer_lo:**
+**Reset Prescaler:**

-reset_timer_lo signal is used to reset the timer counter submodule for Timer_lo.
-By default reset_timer_lo signal is set to '0'.
+reset_prescaler_lo signal is used to reset the prescaler submodule for Timer_lo.
+By default reset_prescaler_lo signal is set to '0'.

-reset_timer_lo signal is set to '1', if any of the below conditions is satisfied:
+reset_prescaler_lo signal is set to '1', if any of the below conditions is satisfied:

-- When CMP_CLR_BIT in the CFG_REG_LO CSR is set to '1' and timer_lo_target_reached and timer_hi_target_reached is set '1'. (i.e Compare clear mode is enabled)
+- When PRESCALER_EN_BIT in the CFG_REG_LO CSR is set to '1' and prescaler_lo_target_reached is set '1'.
 - When the RESET_BIT in the CFG_REG_LO CSR is set to '1'.
 - When the RESET_LO in the TIMER_RESET_LO CSR is set to '1'.